Madonna

-Madonna moved to New York City in 1978 to pursue a career in modern dance.
-After performing as a drummer, guitarist, and vocalist in the rock bands Breakfast Club and Emmy, she rose to solo stardom with her debut studio album, Madonna (1983).
-She followed it with a series of successful albums, including all-time bestsellers Like a Virgin (1984), True Blue (1986) and The Immaculate Collection (1990), as well as Grammy Award winners Ray of Light (1998) and Confessions on a Dance Floor (2005).
-Madonna has amassed many chart-topping singles throughout her career, including "Like a Virgin", "La Isla Bonita", "Like a Prayer", "Vogue", "Take a Bow", "Frozen", "Music", "Hung Up", and "4 Minutes".
+Madonna moved to New York City in 1978 to pursue a career in dance.
+After performing as a drummer, guitarist, and vocalist in the rock bands Breakfast Club and Emmy, she rose to solo stardom with her 1983 eponymous debut album.
+Madonna has earned a total of 18 multi-platinum albums, including Like a Virgin (1984), True Blue (1986), and The Immaculate Collection (1990)—which became some of the best-selling albums in history—as well as Confessions on a Dance Floor (2005), her 21st-century bestseller.
+Her albums Like a Prayer (1989), Ray of Light (1998), and Music (2000) were ranked among Rolling Stone's greatest albums of all time.
+Madonna's catalog of top-charting songs includes "Like a Virgin", "Material Girl", "La Isla Bonita", "Like a Prayer", "Vogue", "Take a Bow", "Frozen", "Music", "Hung Up" and "4 Minutes".

-Madonna's popularity was enhanced by roles in films such as Desperately Seeking Susan (1985), Dick Tracy (1990), A League of Their Own (1992), and Evita (1996).
-While Evita won her a Golden Globe Award for Best Actress, many of her other films were not as well received.
-As a businesswoman, Madonna founded the company Maverick in 1992.
-It included Maverick Records, one of the most successful artist-run labels in history.
-Her other ventures include fashion brands, written works, health clubs, and filmmaking.
-She contributes to various charities, having founded the Ray of Light Foundation in 1998 and Raising Malawi in 2006.
+Madonna's popularity was enhanced by roles in films such as Desperately Seeking Susan (1985), Dick Tracy (1990), A League of Their Own (1992) and Evita (1996).
+While she won a Golden Globe Award for Best Actress for the lattermost, many of her other films were not well received.
+As a businesswoman, Madonna founded the company Maverick in 1992, which included Maverick Records, one of the most successful artist-run labels in history.
+Her other ventures include fashion brands, written works, health clubs and filmmaking.
+She contributes to various charities, having founded the Ray of Light Foundation in 1998 and Raising Malawi in 2006, and advocates for gender equality and LGBT rights.

-With sales of over 300 million records worldwide, Madonna is the best-selling female recording artist of all time.
-She is the most successful solo artist in the history of the U.S. Billboard Hot 100 chart and has achieved the most number-one singles by a woman in Australia, Canada, Italy, Spain, and the United Kingdom.
-With a revenue of over U.S. $1.5 billion from her concert tickets, she remains the highest-grossing female touring artist worldwide.
-Forbes has named Madonna the annual top-earning female musician a record 11 times across four decades (1980s–2010s).
-She was inducted into the Rock and Roll Hall of Fame in 2008, her first year of eligibility.
-Madonna was ranked as the greatest woman in music by VH1, and as the greatest music video artist ever by MTV and Billboard.
-Rolling Stone also listed her among its greatest artists and greatest songwriters of all time.
+Madonna is the best-selling female recording artist of all time and the first female performer to accumulate US$1 billion from her concerts.
+She is the most successful solo artist in the history of the US Billboard Hot 100 chart and has achieved 44 number-one singles in between major global music markets.
+Her accolades include seven Grammy Awards, two Golden Globe Awards, 20 MTV Video Music Awards, 17 Japan Gold Disc Awards, and an induction into the Rock and Roll Hall of Fame in her first year of eligibility.
+On Forbes annual rankings, Madonna became the world's highest-paid female musician a record 11 times across four decades (1980s–2010s).
+Billboard named her the Artist of the Decade (1980s), the Greatest Dance Artist of All Time, and the Greatest Music Video Artist of All Time.
+She was also listed among Rolling Stone's greatest artists and greatest songwriters ever.